Frequently Asked Questions

 To begin the return process, please send an email with your NAME, TELEPHONE NUMBER, MAILING ADDRESS, & A DESCRIPTION OF THE ISSUE/PROBLEM YOU ARE EXPERIENCING WITH YOUR UTILIKILT* to: [email protected]

 Submit info, grab a beer, & wait patiently for our RMA department to contact you.
 Oh yeah, one more thing…if we don’t get back to you right away, hang tight.
 We rock these on a first-come/first-served basis.
 It may take some time (think: a couple of days possibly) to get back to your spot in the pecking order.

 You will receive an email from our RMA department with an RMA number included.
-Pack up your kilt and send it to our RMA department WITH THE RMA # WRITTEN ON THE OUTSIDE OF THE BOX (we recommend using UPS, FEDEX, or DHL for tracking purposes).
+Pack up your kilt and send it to our RMA department WITH THE RMA # WRITTEN ON THE OUTSIDE OF THE BOX (we recommend using UPS or the good ole USPS for tracking purposes).
 You MUST put the RETURN NUMBER on the outside of the box, or we will refuse shipping.